A Eulogy for my Grandfather

 (I got my stubbornness from several family members, him among them.)

 Eventually, he transferred to a base on the coast of England.
-There, he and his Air Force buddies would spent one evening a week at a hotel near the sea, playing poker with injured son of the owner.
+There, he and his Air Force buddies would spent one evening each week at a hotel near the sea, playing poker with injured son of the owner.

 He turned to his friends and told them to go on to the game without him.
+He never made it to poker that night.

-“Hello..are you retiring so soon?
+I imagine him saying to her, “Oh hello..are you retiring so soon?
 Would you like to take a walk along the beach?”

-“Ok.
-Then I will wait,” he replied.
+“Ok, then I will wait,” he replied.

 And he did.

 Their first date was a drawn-out walk along the cliffs at the edge of the sea, one that culminated in a proposal.
-Complicating matters was not only my grandmother’s engagement, but that my grandfather too was promised to a woman in Canada who he planned to take up with after the war.
+Complicating matters was not only my grandmother’s engagement, but also that my grandfather was promised to a woman in Canada who he planned to take up with after the war.

 My grandparents during WWII